MicrosoftDocs/edge-developer/microsoft-edge/hosting/webview2/reference/IWebView2WebView.md

 ## Threading model

-The Embedded Browser WebView must be created on a UI thread.
+The WebView2 must be created on a UI thread.
 Specifically a thread with a message pump.
 All callbacks will occur on that thread and calls into the WebView must be done on that thread.
 It is not safe to use the WebView from another thread.

 Callbacks including event handlers and completion handlers execute serially.
 That is, if you have an event handler running and begin a message loop no other event handlers or completion callbacks will begin executing reentrantly.